scg-unibe-ch/ese2016-team7/documentation/srs.md

 - He can easily search by just clicking a button beside the alert (_Done_)

 <h5>User Profile</h5>
-- His picture, username, name, credit card and description are displayed with the options to message and edit profile if its the users. (_To be done_)
+- His picture, username, name, credit card and description are displayed with the options to message and edit profile if its the users. (_Done_)

 <h5>Edit Profile</h5>
 - He can change the username, first name, last name and password and change the description.
 Its applied by clicking on update.
 - The user can add a credit card to his profile. (_Done_)
+- The user can edit his credit card. (_To be done_)

 <h4>Home</h4>
 - The user sees the newest ads.
 An ad contains the picture, title, price, type, address and move-in-date.
 He has the profile options and the search.